 We conducted our audit in accordance with the International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the consolidated financial statements section of our report.
+We are independent of the University in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Auditors (IRBA Code) and other independent ence requirements applicable to performing audits of financial statements applicable to

 We are independent of the University in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Auditors (IRBA Code) and other independence requirements applicable to performing audits of financial statements in South Africa.
-We have fulfilled our other ethical responsibilities in accordance with the IRBA Code and in accordance with other ethical requirements applicable to performing audits in South Africa.
-The IRBA Code is consistent with the corresponding sections of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (Including International Independence Standards).
+We have fulfilled our other ethical responsibilities in accordance with the IRBA Code and in accord- In preparing the consolidated financial statements, the Council ance with other ethical requirements applicable to performing is responsible for assessing the University's ability to continue audits in South Africa.
+The IRBA Code is consistent with the coras a going concern, disclosing, as applicable, matters relating to responding sections of the International Ethics Standards Board going concern and using the going concern basis of accounting for Accountants' International Code of Ethics for Professional unless the accounting authority either intends to liquidate the Accountants (Including International Independence Standards).
+University or to cease operations, or has no realistic alternative but to do so.